SkBlaz/tax2vec/README.md

 ```

 # Making features from knowledge graphs?
-(Beta feature, in serial mode only) It is also possible to obtain features from e.g., Microsoft Concept Graph via function knowledge_graph_features().
+(Beta feature) It is also possible to obtain features from e.g., Microsoft Concept Graph via function knowledge_graph_features() method.
 It uses SpaCy to find nouns in the sentence and then look up generalizations in the graph.
 To do this, we just need to pass argument *knowledge_graph=True* when e.g., using Microsoft Concept Graph.
 Also the path to the file with knowledge graph relations should be specified (parameter *path*).
 Parameter *hyp* specifies how many hypernyms from each relevant word from our text we should take in account.
 Example follows:

 ```python